-USAC has federal database connections with the Centers for Medicare & Medicaid Services (CMS), providing eligibility confirmations for consumers receiving Medicaid, and the United States Department of Housing and Urban Development (HUD), providing eligibility confirmations for consumers receiving Federal Public Housing Assistance.
+USAC has federal automated database connections with CMS, providing automated eligibility confirmations for consumers receiving Medicaid, and HUD, providing automated eligibility confirmations for consumers receiving Federal Public Housing Assistance.

 Even though all states have launched in the National Verifier, USAC and the FCC continue to pursue automated connections with states where we do not yet have connections.
 See the Eligibility Data Sources section for more information.